-Ш Official transcript has been received directly by Bethel's Graduate School.
+Bethel's Graduate School has directly received an official transcript.
 The transfer credit has been earned at a regionally accredited institution.
-The transfer credit is no more than three years old except when approved by program director.
+The transfer credit is no more than three years old unless approved by program director.
 The credits are clearly designated as graduate credits.
-For doctoral programs, the work must have been completed beyond the requirements of a master's degree
+For doctoral programs, the work must have been completed beyond the requirements of a master's degree.
 The course grade is a pass or at least a 2.00 (on a 4.00 scale).
-A description of course content, such as is found in the college catalog or course syllabus, has been provided for the purpose of determining whether the course will be accepted in transfer.
-The Petition for Transfer of Credit form has been submitted to the Graduate School prior to admission to a graduate program.
+A description of course content, such as is found in the Graduate School catalog or course syllabus, has been provided for the purpose of determining whether the course will be accepted in transfer.

+☐ The Petition for Transfer of Credit form has been submitted to the Graduate School prior to admission to a graduate program.